-Growing up on a farm in rural Washington State, Thomson didn't realize until much later that the cumbersome wooden box with strings would bring him the good fortune of traveling to perform in England, Italy, Lithuania, Poland, Ukraine, South Korea.
+Growing up on a farm in rural Washington State, Jonathan didn't realize until much later that the cumbersome wooden box with strings would bring him the good fortune of traveling to perform in England, Italy, Lithuania, Poland, Ukraine, South Korea.
 He began playing the cello in fifth grade in public school because he wanted to learn French horn, but lacked the patience needed to wait until band started in sixth grade.
 Luckily, he never made the switch the following year.
 His family bought his first cello with an injury settlement after a car accident; around the same time, he nearly had his ring finger amputated because of a basketball injury.

-Thomson is drawn to the musical field because music fosters and requires meaningful interactions between dynamic people.
-As a chamber musician, Thomson has formed successful string quartets and piano trios that participated in the Fischoff and Coleman chamber music competitions.
+Jonathan is drawn to the musical field because music fosters and requires meaningful interactions between dynamic people.
+As a chamber musician, he has formed successful string quartets and piano trios that participated in the Fischoff and Coleman chamber music competitions.
 While in these groups, he received instruction from the Icicle Creek Piano Trio and the Kronos, St. Lawrence, Brentano, Lafayette, and Penderecki quartets.
 Jonathan has taught at Azusa Pacific University since 2008 and has also taught at the Harmony Project, Education Through Music—LA, Diamond Bar High School, and many private music academies.

 B.M., Central Washington University, William O. Douglas Honors College